tao-xinxiu/prototype-template-engine/README.md

 # prototype-template-engine
 The project is the prototype of an Architecture-based Framework for automating the update of multiple microservices on multiple distributed PaaS platforms (ex.
 Cloud Foundry, Heroku).
+The framework supports multiple updating strategies (ex.
+BlueGreen, Canary, CleanRedeploy etc.), and greatly facilitates fixing failures during updating.

 ## Usage
 ### start server